FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

 	pod "edge-coredns-edge2-84fd9cfd98-79hzp" deleted
 	```

-2. By default the master node has the taint of `node-role.kubernetes.io/master:NoSchedule`， which prevents fabedge-cloud-agent to start.
+2. By default the master node has the taint of `node-role.kubernetes.io/master:NoSchedule`，which prevents fabedge-cloud-agent to start.
 It caused pods on the master node cannot communicate with the other Pods on the other nodes.
-If needed,  to modify the DamonSet of fabedge-cloud-agent to tolerate this taint。
+If needed,  to modify the DamonSet of fabedge-cloud-agent to tolerant this taint。

-## CNI dependent Configurations
+## CNI-dependent Configurations

 ### for Calico

-fabedge-v0.7.0 can configure calico ippools of CIDRS from other clusters, the function is enabled when you use quickstart.sh to install fabedge.
-If you prefer to configure ippools by yourself, provide `--auto-keep-ippools false` when you install fabedge.
-If you choose to let fabedge configure ippools, the following content can be skipped.

-Regardless of the cluster role, add all Pod and Service network segments of all other clusters to the cluster with Calico, which prevents Calico from doing source address translation.
+Regardless the cluster role, add all Pod and Service network segments of all other clusters to the cluster with Calico, which prevents Calico from doing source address translation.

 one example with the clusters of:  host (Calico)  + member1 (Calico) + member2 (Flannel)

-* on the host (Calico) cluster, add the addresses of the member (Calico) cluster and the member(Flannel) cluster
+* on the host (Calico) cluster, to add the addresses of the member (Calico) cluster and the member(Flannel) cluster
-* on the member1 (Calico) cluster, add the addresses of the host (Calico) cluster and the member(Flannel) cluster
+* on the member1 (Calico) cluster, to add the addresses of the host (Calico) cluster and the member(Flannel) cluster
-* on the member2 (Flannel) cluster, there is no configuration required.
+* on the member2 (Flannel) cluster, there is NO any configuration required.

 	```shell
 	$ cat > cluster-cidr-pool.yaml << EOF